 Allstate Sugar Bowl Swimming

-The Allstate Sugar Bowl has sponsored the Metro New Orleans High School Championship Swim Meet for the past six years (beginning in 2011).
-The 2016 event was held October 28-29 at the University of New Orleans Aquatic Center.
+The Allstate Sugar Bowl has sponsored the Metro New Orleans High School Championship Swim Meet for the past seven years (beginning in 2011).
+The 2017 event was contested October 26 & 28 at the University of New Orleans Aquatic Center.
 The Metro Championship is sanctioned by U.S. Swimming and is hosted by Jesuit High School.

 The Allstate Sugar Bowl Metro High School Championship is the premier swimming event for high school athletes in the metropolitan area.
 The popularity and significance of the event exceeds that of the City and State championship meets as it includes the schools of all five classes of LHSAA, including Catholic, public and private schools – ensuring that the best swimmers compete against each other, regardless of classification.
 The meet includes schools not only from New Orleans but also from the Northshore and other metropolitan areas.

 Each year, the Metro Championships feature over 30 schools and nearly 500 individual swimmers.
 Teams from the Northshore, Southshore, Thibodaux, Houma and Morgan City joined the New Orleans participants.